 - In March 1857 Barrackpore, Mangal Pandey the sepoy of 34th Native Infantry refused to use the newly introduced Enfiled rifle.
 He attacked his senior officers.
-Mangal Pandey was executed (hanged till death) on 8th April.
+Mangal Pandey was executed (hanged to death) on 8th April.

 - On the 24th of April 90 sepoy of 3rd Native cavalry refused to use that greased cartridges.
 Out of them, 85 sepoys were dismissed and sentenced to 10-year’s imprisonment.